Ankit-Cherian/The-American-Revolution-Timeline/README.md

 - Save and refresh — the app picks up changes automatically.

 Tip: The `revolutionary_war_battles_sample.json` file is just a simplified reference; the app reads data directly from `app.js`.

-## Development Notes
-- The main class is `RevolutionaryWarMap` in `app.js`.
-- Key methods: map init (`initializeMap`), load markers (`loadBattleMarkers`), timeline filtering (`updateVisibleBattles`), search (`performSearch`), details panel (`showBattleDetails`).
-- Styling uses CSS variables and supports dark mode via `prefers-color-scheme` and a `data-color-scheme` hook if you want to add a manual toggle.

-## Testing
-- See `testing_checklist.md` for targeted manual tests covering marker interactions, panel behavior, header visuals, and basic regressions.
-- Also check the browser console for any runtime errors after changes.

 ## Roadmap Ideas
 - Add more battles and theaters (Southern, Frontier, Naval) with images